 Limited number of projects and participants.
 Specific project topics will be different each term and will be announced in a presentation during the first semester week.

-Estimated effort for this module is 180 hours: 20h - In person events (kickoff meeting, individual meetings with supervisor, presentations) 130h - Individual project work 30h - Writing report and preparing presentation
+20h - In person events (kickoff meeting, individual meetings with supervisor, presentations)

+130h - Individual project work

+30h - Writing report and preparing presentation

 Knowledge in Robotics (e.g. from the class Robotics 1 and follow-ups) are very helpful.